TheBunny221/Fix_Smart_CMS_v1.0.1/documents/deployment/PRODUCTION_DEPLOYMENT_GUIDE.md

 ## Overview

 This guide provides comprehensive instructions for deploying Fix_Smart_CMS to production.
-The system has been optimized to prevent HTTPS restart loops and includes all necessary deployment commands in the build.
+The system uses Nginx as a reverse proxy to handle HTTPS/SSL termination, while the Node.js application runs on HTTP behind Nginx.
+This architecture provides better performance, security, and eliminates HTTPS restart loops.

 ## Quick Deployment Summary